 Chalk & Cheese

-Milk products have helped shape cultures and western civilisation as we know it, with some of the earliest human artefacts including vessels containing residues of cow’s milk.
-Working predominantly with a unique, but historically originated, formula of surplus milk to create a sculpting and manufacturing material free from synthetics, Tessa utilises a valuable raw material that would otherwise be wasted.
+Milk products have helped shape cultures and Western civilisation as we know it, with some of the earliest human artefacts including vessels containing residues of cow’s milk.
+Working predominantly with a unique, but historically originated, formula of surplus milk to create a sculpting and manufacturing material free from synthetics, the designer utilises a valuable raw material that would otherwise be wasted.

 The Chalk & Cheese project is an endeavour to understand how the development and application of novel materials can affect actual change on both local and global levels.
 The project hopes to contribute to the recalibration of our relationship with materials from an impatient and unapologetic one, back to a more nurturing, appreciative and regenerative model of existing.

-Natural pigments derived from food and plants are used to colour the material, with all pieces handmade by Tessa in London.
+Natural pigments derived from food and plants are used to colour the material, with all pieces handmade in London.

 The production methods used are originally inspired by cheese-making techniques; traditionally once the curds and whey were separated, cheese was wrapped in fabric and set into a form.
 The use of fabric forms give the milk material freedom to bulge and swell, like an inflatable.
 A certain amount of control over the final outcomes is curated, from there the material is encouraged to take on the shape it is naturally inclined to.